+Ages 19-20 male

+The objective of the Train to

+Compete stage is to transfer

-The objective of the Train to from the training environment to a competitive environment.
-Athletes must consolidate technical skills, and maintain ancillary skills and underlying physical capacities, During this stage training volume remains high while intensity increases with the importance of competitions.
-The training is usually 10+ months of the vear and is disciplined and hockey-specific.
-Athletes will usually be required to move away from home for training and competition environments that fit this level of athlete development.
-The training is individualized to the athlete's particular needs in skill development, mental preparation, fitness and mior, NCAA: Training calendar that equally supports both training and competition.
+from the training environment.

+Athletes must consolidate

+technical skills, and maintain

+ancillary skills and underlying nhysical capacities.
+During physical capacities.
+During this stage training volume remains high while intensity increases with the important of competitions.
+The training or competitions.
+The training is usually 10+ months of the year and is disciplined and hockey-specific.
+Athletes will usually be required to move away from home for training and competition environments that fit this level training is individualized to the athlete's particular nee in skill deve preparation, fitness and recovery.